nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to remove a task from every member in a group in TABS.
-2. TABS displays that the task is successfully removed.
+2. TABS displays that the task is successfully removed from every group member.

 &nbsp;&nbsp;
 Use case ends.